Logiqx/gps-wizard/docs/gpx/README.md

 </trkpt>
 ```

-If you are using GPX 1.1 then you need to use TrackPointExtension v2:
+If you are using GPX 1.1 then you probably need to use TrackPointExtension v2:

 ```xml
 <trkpt lat="50.5710623" lon="-2.4563484">